go to hird Judicial District Court

-that the new judge takes office is reviewed with the Supreme
+proposed date that the new judge takes office is reviewed with the Supreme

 Court to ensure that adequate funds are available.
-A magistrate judge's appointment is subject
+A magistrate judge's

-advertised in such a way that all lawyers in the state of Idaho are aware of
+vacancy is advertised in such a way that all lawyers in the state of Idaho are

-in the state by the Supreme Court.
+to each lawyer in the state by the Supreme Court.
 Notices include the

 legal requirements for the position and an Equal Employment Opportunity

 Advocate (the monthly publication of the Idaho State Bar